Domestic Employees (B1 visas)

-- The American Citizen ordinarily resides outside the United States and is traveling to the United States temporarily
+- The American Citizen ordinarily resides outside the United States and is traveling to the United States temporarily.

-It is not possible to qualify for a B-1 visa if the United States citizen will reside permanently in the United States, even if the individual concerned has previously been in the United States citizen's employ abroad.
-In addition,
+It is not possible to qualify for a B-1 visa if the United States citizen employer will reside permanently in the United States, even if the B-1 visa applicant has previously been in the United States citizen's employ abroad.
+In addition:

-- Valid Passport
+- Valid Passport.

-- The DS-160 application form confirmation page
+- The DS-160 application form confirmation page.

-- The Employer’s valid visa (copy not permitted) or the Employer’s U.S. valid passport (copy not permitted
+- The employer’s valid visa (copy not permitted) or the employer’s U.S. valid passport (copy not permitted).

 - The employer will be the only provider of employment to the employee.